 Most Dangerous Spiders

 Most spiders do not harm humans.
-In facts there are few spiders that have dangerous spider venom.
-Spiders are more helpful by eating insects than scary.
-Here is a list of the some of the world’s most dangerous spiders.
+In fact, there are few spiders that have dangerous spider venom.
+Spiders are more helpful to humans than scary.
+Spiders help humans by eating insects.
+Here is a list of some of the world’s most dangerous spiders.

 - Brown Recluse Spiders, also called Violin Spiders.